LukeH1993/Blog-ruby-on-rails/README.md

 * rails s

 ## Prerequisites
-All you will need to access this website is to clone this repository, run a series of rakes in the terminal and run the server, which will then run the web application in your web browser.
+All you will need to access this web application is to clone this repository, run a series of rakes in the terminal and run the server, which will then run the web application in your web browser.

 ### Gems
 Run the following commands in your terminal to get the required gem dependencies: